dhwxj-jxin/DTSC302--Optical-Music-Recognition---Final-Project-/README.md

 ## Troubleshooting

 - `MemoryError`: If your machine has less than 8GB of RAM, locate the `sample_limit` variable in `main.py` and set it to `100`.
-- Tensors not found: Confirm you are using TensorFlow 2.10.x exactly.
-Versions 2.15 and above have removed the `tf.compat.v1` layers required to load the pre-trained weight files.
+- Tensors not found: Confirm you are using TensorFlow 2.10.x on Python 3.10 exactly.
+Versions 2.15 and above, or Python 3.11 and above, have removed the `tf.compat.v1` layers required to load the pre-trained weight files.
 - `KeyError` on vocabulary: Ensure `vocabulary_agnostic.txt` is the complete file from the PrIMuS authors.
 Any missing symbols will cause a key lookup failure during encoding.
-- Wrong interpreter selected: If `import tensorflow` fails despite installation, press Ctrl + Shift + P, select "Python: Select Interpreter", and confirm the `.venv` environment is active.
+- Wrong interpreter selected: If `import tensorflow` fails despite installation, press Ctrl + Shift + P, select "Python: Select Interpreter", and confirm the `.venv` environment is active and shows Python 3.10.
+- Wrong Python version in venv: If you accidentally created the venv with the wrong Python version, delete the `.venv` folder and re-run the creation command using `py -3.10` or `python3.10` explicitly.